Dynamical Evolution of Quasi-Hierarchical Triples: Introduction

-The paper is organised as follows: we start by describing an analytical map that models the evolution of the orbital elements of a quasi-hierarchical triple in \S \ref{sec:quasi-hierarchical triples}, which we then approximate as a random walk; we then use this map to calculate the probability that a quasi-hierarchical triple would reach a given eccentricity threshold $e_{\max}$ within a time $t_0$ (as a function of its initial orbital parameters) in \S \ref{sec:probability}, also comparing the time-scale to what would arise from ZLK oscillations.
-We consider applications to gravitational-wave sources in \S \ref{sec:applications}, and conclude by summarising our findings in \S \ref{sec:discussion}.
+The paper is organised as follows: we start by describing an analytical map that models the evolution of the orbital elements of a quasi-hierarchical triple in \S \ref{sec:quasi-hierarchical triples}, which we then show leads to a somewhat different maximum secular eccentricity than ZLK oscillations (\S \ref{sec:secular}), and we comment on its consequences for gravitational-wave coalescences.
+Then, we consider the long-term evolution of triples under the map, approximating as a random walk in \S \ref{sec:external}, and describe some of its consequences.
+We conclude by summarising our findings in \S \ref{sec:discussion}.